Lightning-AI/pytorch-lightning/docs/source/common/lightning_cli.rst

     $  python ... --trainer.callbacks=[{"class_path": pytorch_lightning.callbacks.EarlyStopping, "init_args": "patience": "5"}, ...].

-Lightning optionally simplifies the user command line where only the :class:`~pytorch_lightning.callbacks.Callback` name is required.
+Lightning optionally simplifies the user command line so that only the :class:`~pytorch_lightning.callbacks.Callback` name is required.
 The argument's order matters and the user needs to pass the arguments in the following way.
 This is supported only for PyTorch Lightning built-in :class:`~pytorch_lightning.callbacks.Callback`.